Please read our important disclaimers before using this content

 - Your ex continues telling everyone you're "abusive" (allegations become "truth")

-Strategic advantage she maintains:
+Strategic advantage the other party maintains:

 Even after dismissal: